zocteam/zoc-tools/01coin-MasternodeGuide.md

 ![](https://cdn.steemitimages.com/DQmeVgwg1zJdyZGRocyBtwcBVHeuvGnXhqYx3bSfe45K5hy/image.png)

 Congratulations!
 Your 01coin is now enabled and online.
-That means you are now contributing to 01coinís network consensus and supporting features such as PrivateSend and InstantSend.
+That means you are now contributing to 01coin‚Äôs network consensus and supporting features such as PrivateSend and InstantSend.
 In exchange for your support, you should soon start receiving masternode rewards (currently worth 13 ZOC).
 Visit https://masternodes.online/currencies/ZOC/ to find the average masternode reward frequency, and please note that it can take up to double the average period of time to receive your first reward.

 If your masternode does not transition to ENABLED and instead goes into a status of MISSING, NEW_START_REQUIRED, POSE_BAN, SENTINEL_PING_EXPIRED or EXPIRED then it is likely you did not follow this guide correctly.
 You can either start over from the beginning and try to follow this guide more closely or you may choose to seek out individualized technical support to figure out what went wrong.
 You may find technical support for masternodes on our Discord server at https://discord.gg/wq5xD6M in the #masternodes channel.

-Thanks for supporting 01coin by launching a masternode ñ and rememberÖ
+Thanks for supporting 01coin by launching a masternode ‚Äì and remember‚Ä¶

 With 01coin, the future is in your hands!